gymreklab/cse185-spring18/cse185-spring18-clickers.md

 # CSE185 Spring 2018 IClicker Policy

-i>Clickers are required, and you should bring them to every class.
+iClickers are required, and you should bring them to every class.
 All in class quizzes as well as participation points will account for 10% of your total grade.

 Participation, discussion, and anonymous voter questions will be marked in blue.
 Those may or may not have a correct answer, but as long as you select ANY answer you will get credit for that questions.